edamianreynoso/arc-assb-controller/paper/main_draft.md

 | random_dopamine | arc_v1 | 0.897 | 1.12 | 0.58 |
 | random_dopamine | no_control | 0.040 | 1.46 | 0.95 |

 **Key finding:** ARC maintains stability even under adversarial attack, acting as a "cognitive firewall."
+However, as detailed in Appendix G.4, integral-based controllers (PID, LQI) can over-regulate in these scenarios, sacrificing performance for stability.
+This suggests proportional or robust controllers are preferable when manipulation is expected.

 ### 6.7 L6: Real RL Validation